The LILI Path

 Both Centerlight and Halftones fall under the light family.
 Centerlight represents the area on an object that receives the most direct light, while Halftones are transitional zones between centerlight and the core shadow.
 Achieving a realistic representation involves mastering the delicate balance between these two elements.

-When shading the Centerlight and Halftones, it’s essential to incorporate highlights.
+When shading the Centerlight and Halftones, it is essential to incorporate highlights.
 A helpful rule of thumb for highlight placement is as follows:

 This approach adds depth to your shading techniques.